Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-Here, we use [in-complete initialization](https://docs.julialang.org/en/v1/manual/constructors/#Incomplete-Initialization-1), since we don't really need to allocate a memory for the gradient at the beginning, we can just use a temporary memory later.
+Here, we use [incomplete initialization](https://docs.julialang.org/en/v1/manual/constructors/#Incomplete-Initialization-1), since we don't really need to allocate a memory for the gradient at the beginning, we can just take the ownership of a temporary variable's memory later.

 ### Other Nodes